trolldbois/pytan/_static/bin_doc/deploy_action.md

                         Options for deploy action filter; pass --options-help to get a full description (default: []) --start_seconds_from_now START_SECONDS_FROM_NOW
-                        Start the action N seconds from now (default: 1) --expire_seconds EXPIRE_SECONDS
+                        Start the action N seconds from now (default: None) --expire_seconds EXPIRE_SECONDS
                         Expire the action N seconds after it starts, if not supplied the packages own expire_seconds will be used